Anti-slavery and human trafficking statement

 Where possible, and consistent with the Public Contracts Regulations, we build longstanding and collaborative relationships with our suppliers.

-We build relationships with all our suppliers to ensure they comply with our values and that they are aware of our commitment to protect human rights.
+We build relationships with our strategic suppliers to ensure they comply with our values and that they are aware of our commitment to protect human rights.
 As part of our procurement processes, we require all our suppliers to comply with the requirements of the Modern Slavery Act and include appropriate contractual obligations within all our commercial agreements.

 Training and awareness-raising activity

 Over the last few years, we have built awareness of the risk of modern slavery across our business and supply chain.
-Advice and training on all aspects of modern slavery and human trafficking is available to staff through our Counter-fraud team and supported by our Anti-Slavery and Human Trafficking policy and procedure.
+Advice and training on all aspects of modern slavery and human trafficking is available to colleagues through our Counter-fraud team and supported by our Anti-Slavery and Human Trafficking policy and procedure.

-Our company’s anti-economic crime training and modern slavery training modules are available to all our people through our LEARN platform, and contain specific content as to what modern slavery is and what signs to look for.
+Our company’s anti-economic crime training and modern slavery training modules are available to all our people through our Thrive platform, and contain specific content as to what modern slavery is and what signs to look for.
 This training is mandatory for all Commercial and Procurement colleagues and our delivery teams are strongly advised to complete it.

-Recognising that there may be a risk where subcontracted operational staff are involved, we can provide additional tailored training to our operations, major projects, and commercial and procurement teams.
+Recognising that there may be a risk where subcontracted operational colleagues are involved, we can provide additional tailored training to our operations, major projects, and commercial and procurement teams.
 These teams will often work alongside subcontracted, potentially temporary, labour from multiple tiers of the supply chain.
 Therefore, this training explains what modern slavery is, why it may be relevant to anyone working on site, the warning signs to look out for and how to report concerns.

 Our Regional Delivery Programme has developed a suite of learning and monitors its supply chain, setting target objectives in each topic area, including modern slavery, as a key subject matter for supplier development.